 ø creative process

-A brief contribution about the creative process behind a current production – provided directly by its director or dramaturg.
+A brief contribution about the creative process behind a current production – provided directly by a member of the creative team.

 Commenting on important theatre or cultural events or “anti events”.